davearonson/EOTS/README.md

 Things I have in mind to do eventually:

+- Generate an index of forms, including descriptions specified in the config

 - Let you specify what layout a form should be shown on

 - Let you specify what URL to redirect to upon submitting a form

+- Let you specify a nil name for types you just want to subtype but never use directly, and exempt that nil from name conflict checking

+- Meta: improve the test suite, add installation instructions and contribution guidelines, maybe a Code of Conduct

+- If _you've_ got other ideas (or find a bug), you can open an Issue or [contact me](http://www.codosaur.us/contact_emails/general)